Diversity means getting an invitation to the party, and inclusion means getting asked to dance.

 That’s the metaphor corporate leaders used during a Sept.
 16 panel, hosted by Stinson and the Association of Corporate Counsel, to characterize how employers should think about earnest efforts to improve opportunities for people of diverse identities.

-For Airbnb associate general counsel Miko Brown, a party served as a lightbulb moment about inclusion for her.
+For Airbnb associate general counsel Miko Brown, an actual party gave her a “lightbulb” moment.
 She talked about a conversation she had with a friend who had worked as an associate at one of her former law firms but left after about a year.
 The firm was known for holding its parties at Cherry Hills Country Club, and the parties made her friend uncomfortable.
 As a Black man, he said, he doesn’t like driving through the neighborhood at night and the only people who look like him at the country club are members of the waitstaff.
 He hated the prospect of going to several of those parties each year for the whole time he would be at the firm.

 The panel also included Stinson’s chief diversity and inclusion officer Ann Jenrette-Thomas, Summit Materials CLO and executive vice president Anne Lee Benedict, National Bank Holdings Corporation CAO and general counsel Angela Petrucci, and Center for Legal Inclusiveness CEO Sara Scott.

 Jenrette-Thomas said making sure everyone has the same access to training and leadership development opportunities that will help them advance within a company is key for retention.
 She said Stinson has a pilot program for junior partners that pairs them up with more senior partners intended to give them opportunities such as working on important client projects.